 "I commit myself to honor, integrity, and responsibility as a student representing the University of North Texas community.
-I understand and pledge to uphold academic integrity as set forth by UNT Student Academic https://policy.unt.edu/policy/06-003 in its entirety; this is not a suggestion.
+I understand and pledge to uphold academic integrity as set forth by UNT Student Academic Integrity Policy, 06.003.
+I affirm that the work I submit will always be my own, and the support I provide and receive will always be honorable."

+TAMS students MUST read UNT's Academic Integrity policy in its entirety; this is not a suggestion.
 Claiming ignorance after committing academic dishonesty is akin to closing the barn door after the animals have escaped.
 In other words, a student who argues that "I didn't know that what I did was academic dishonesty" has admitted to not following a TAMS directive-that is, reading the Academic Integrity policy.
 The following definitions and examples appear in the Academic Integrity Policy beginning on pages 2-3: